BedrockStreaming/tech.bedrockstreaming.com/_posts/2015-03-30-superagent-mock.md

 ---

-At M6Web we are curretly working on a new version of a website, with two separated teams:
+At M6Web we are currently working on a new version of a website, with two separate teams:
-- backend team providing data access throught APIs,
+- backend team providing data access through APIs,
-- we, the frontend team, building an [isomorphic][isomorphic]SPA application using [React.JS][react-website] and the [flux pattern][flux-website]
+- we, the frontend team, are building an [isomorphic][isomorphic]SPA application using [React.JS][react-website] and the [flux pattern][flux-website]

 # Develop frontend before the APIs